Digital Administration

 The MDA programme courses are the following:

-Students will have access to high-quality video lectures, practice labs, guided projects and assignments, and prompt technical support and personalised guidance to ensure a smooth learning experience.
+Participants will have access to high-quality video lectures, practice labs, guided projects and assignments, and prompt technical support and personalised guidance to ensure the smoothest learning experience.

 Format

-The master's programme in Digital Administration is among very few that offers the possibility to complete a full executive degree in a 90% online format.
-The programme begins with a week-long meeting in Estonia at the end of August but is otherwise entirely online.
-Students are invited to return to Estonia at the end of the programme to present their capstone projects to an international evaluation committee and network with potential partners.
+The master's programme in Digital Administration is among very few that offers the possibility to complete a full executive degree in a 90% online education format.
+The programme begins with a week-long meeting in Estonia at the end of August but is otherwise entirely an online education.
+Participants are invited to return to Estonia at the end of the programme to present their capstone projects to an international evaluation committee and network with potential partners.

 People